Last Updated on September 23, 2020 by Nina Ahmedow

 If you want to try a more traditional sweet (and you should) schedule in a visit to Lukumades.
 This tiny place in the center of Athens offers the sweet which goes by the same name in Greek.
 Lokma is an Ottoman pastry that is by itself vegan.
 It’s usually the toppings that make it not vegan.

 But at Lukumades you can get agave syrup instead of honey.
 And you can even get a vegan chocolate praline filling.
 Or would you prefer vegan ice cream and chocolate sauce as a topping?
-You could even combine them all.
-Though, in that case, I’d suggest you share a serving with someone.
+You could also simply combine them all.
+Though, in that case, I’d suggest you share a serving with someone else.
 Otherwise, you won’t be able to finish it without feeling horrible.

 The Only Disappointing Vegan Place in Athens